 There is a commitment in South Africa to improve the quality of education.
-One way to achieved is to ensure that "teachers and children are in school and class".
-This research was commissioned to investigate the (i) extent, (ii) patterns, (iii) reasons, (iv) recording and (v) administration and management of educator1 leave2 in South African ordinary public schools.
+One way to achieve this to ensure that "teachers and children are in school and class."

+This research was commissioned by the Department of Education to investigate the (i) extent, (ii) patterns, (iii) reasons, (iv) recording and (v) administration and management of educator leave in South African ordinary public schools.
 To address these questions we reviewed the policy and literature related to educator leave; analysed PERSAL and the 2008 Department of Education commissioned 4% audit of ordinary schools data and visited 50 schools and supervising offices around the country to collect data.